grilloandrea6/mobile-robotics-project/README.md

 Badil Mujovi (274632) - First year MSc in Robotics, previously did a Bachelor at HEIG-VD in Microengineering \
 Aubin Mercier (316260) - First year MSc in Robotics, previously did a BSc at EPFL in Microengineering\
 Mehmet Furkan Dogan (370234) - First year MSc in Mechanical Engineering, previously did a BSc in Mechanical Engineering and Mechatronics at Middle East Technical University\
-Andrea Grillo (371099) - First year MSc in Robotics, coming for a BSc in Computer Science at Politecnico di Torino
+Andrea Grillo (371099) - First year MSc in Robotics, previously did a BSc in Computer Science at Politecnico di Torino

 # Demonstration